CocoRoF/CocoRoF/README.md

 ### Jang Haryeom 👋
+📌 Bachelor's degree of Psychology in SahmYook University.
 📌 Master's Student of Big Data Analytics in KyungHee University.
 📌 I'm interested in
 <blockquote>
 Data Science </br>